Eltonjohn-Oketch/Eltonjohn-Oketch/README.md

 <img align="right" alt="Coding" width="190" src="giphy (1).gif">

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=eltonjohn-oketch&label=Profile%20views&color=0e75b6&style=flat" alt="eltonjohn-oketch" /> </p>

-I am interested in assigning weights & biases on seemingly arbitrary sequences so as to pivot an effort into predicting a probable outcome.
-In so doing I arraign variable importance onto choices or features that regressively compound into a predictable focuss.
-Its a fancy way of admitting that i am into 'Fortune Telling'.my skills can be leveraged towards market research, policy formation, problem-solving, decision-making, and business insights.
+I am interested in assigning weights & biases on seemingly arbitrary sequences to pivot an effort into predicting a probable outcome.
+In so doing, I arraign variable importance on choices or features that regressively compound into a predictable focus.
+Its a fancy way of admitting that i am into 'Fortune Telling'.

 - Ask me about the weather & i'll refer you to a 'model'.
 - How to reach me eltonjohnoketch@gmail.com.